iamzr/CSNotes/solid/solid_explained/lsp.md

 Alternative definition:
 > Subtypes must be substitutable for their base types

+Although this may seem intuitive, there are some languages that allow a subtype to modify its supertype behaviour, which is not what we want.
+This principle is a warning about avoiding this pitfall.

-# Basics of OO Design
+## Basics of OO Design
 There's two types of relationships we need to consider here.
 - Inheritance - when something IS-A something else
   - e.g. a square is a rectangle